 December is already here, and it’s the last chance for your organization to host an annual fund drive or send a year-end donation request letter.
 If your non-profit organization is like many others, you receive half or more or your contributed income at the end of the year, kicked off by Giving Tuesday campaigns.
 So, if you haven’t done so already….now is the time for your final Year-End Appeals.
 Prospects should include staff, past and current donors, volunteers, and any other individuals who have expressed interest in your organization.

-Here are a few quick rules for writing a Year-End Appeal donation request letter:
+Rules for writing a Year-End Appeal donation request letter:

 - Keep it simple.
 Be explicit with explaining your cause, needs and requests up-front, and reiterate in your closing.
 People often read ONLY the opening and closing paragraph in letters and decide whether or not to give based on that reading alone.